markets/awesome-ruby/README.md

 * [Annotate](https://github.com/ctran/annotate_models) - Add a comment documenting the current schema to the top or bottom of each of your ActiveRecord models.
 * [Apipie](https://github.com/Apipie/apipie-rails) - Rails API documentation and display tool using Ruby syntax.
 * [Asciidoctor](https://asciidoctor.org) - A fast, Ruby-based text processor & publishing toolchain for converting AsciiDoc to HTML5, DocBook, EPUB3, PDF & more.
+* [BetterDocs](https://betterdocs.info) - Beginner friendly documentation for learning practices in ruby with examples and explanation.
 * [Doctor](https://github.com/minio/doctor) - Doctor is a Documentation Server for all your docs in github.
 * [Documentation](https://github.com/adamcooke/documentation) - A Rails engine to provider the ability to add documentation to a Rails application.
 * [GitHub Changelog Generator](https://github.com/skywinder/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.